layer2tech/mercury-explorer/api/API.md

   updated: Timestamp,<br/>
   • The date and time that each row of data was collected ( updated every 24 hours )

+  NOTE:

+  Values shown are the values recommended for swaps.
+  Statecoins of other values exist in Mercury as users can deposit a custom value.

 * **Success Response:**